-Once you have taken all of this advice you must submit an Interruption Request Form (available from the student intranet) to your Programme Administrator.
+Once you have taken all of this advice you must submit an Interruption Request Form (available from the student intranet) to the Student Support & Wellbeing Team.

 Once an interruption has been approved, you will be contacted by the School with details of the terms of the interruption and the return date.
-It is your responsibility to ensure you keep in contact with your Programme Director and Programme Administrator throughout the period of interruption and update them with any details which may affect your return.
+It is your responsibility to ensure you keep in contact with your Programme Director throughout the period of interruption and update them with any details which may affect your return.